7 Ways To Celebrate Martin Luther King Jr. Day At Home

 Get inspired with this activity guide on Cherish 365, which demonstrates that sometimes it doesn't take much planning to create something inspiring, and to encourage kids to think critically about how they can promote positive social change.

 6. Take a Virtual Tour of the National Civil Rights Museum in Memphis

 On April 4, 1968, Martin Luther King Jr. was tragically assassinated outside the Lorraine Motel in Memphis, Tennessee, sending shockwaves across the country and the world.
 Today, the motel serves as the site of the National Civil Rights Museum, which documents a timeline of key events in the civil rights movement and Martin Luther King Jr.'s influential role within it.

 Now you can take a virtual tour of the museum to explore exhibits that span five centuries, from slavery to the Montgomery bus boycott, Freedom Riders to Black Power, and beyond.
 Go here to start your immersive tour for an experience you’ll never forget!

-The museum is also hosting virtual events in honor of MLK on Monday, January 18, 2021 at noon at 6 pm ET: Find out more here.
+The museum is also hosting an all-day hybrid in-person and virtual event in honor of MLK on Monday, January 17, 2022: Find out more here.

 7. Take a Page Out of Martin Luther King Jr.’s Book